vanhoefm/fragattacks/research/README.md

 frames.
 For wlan0, any card that supports normal client or AP mode on Linux can be used.
 For wlan1, a card must be used that supports injection mode according to [Supported Network Cards].

+In case the tests do not seem to be working, you can confirm that injection is properly working using:

+	./test-injection wlan1 wlan0

+This will script will inject frames using interface wlan1, and uses wlan0 to check if frames are properly injected.
+Note that both interfaces need to support monitor mode for this script to work.

 ### Mixed mode

 This mode requires only one device.
 This disadvantage is that this mode requires a patched driver and/or firmware,